Skip to main content

 5. Click Create.

 The new pool starts at its min size.
-If autoscaling is on, the cluster scales up to min size immediately; if autoscaling is off, nothing happens until you manually scale the pool.
+If autoscaling is on, the cluster scales up to min size immediately.
+If autoscaling is off, nothing happens until you scale manually.

 FieldWhat it means

 NameA short label for the pool.
 Lowercase letters, numbers, and dashes.
-Used as a Kubernetes label and in node names.
+Used as a Kubernetes label and in node hostnames.

 PlanThe instance plan that defines CPU, RAM, storage, and price for every node in this pool.